jamulussoftware/jamuluswebsite/wiki/en/Include-Server-Commands.md

 -  `-u` or `--numchannels`   Maximum number of channels (Clients)
 -  `-w` or `--welcomemessage`  Welcome message on connect.
 Can be given as a string or filename, and can contain HTML.
 -  `-z` or `--startminimized`  Start minimizied
 -  `--serverpublicip`  The public IP address of the Server if connecting to a Directory behind the same NAT.
-See [Notes on Directory Servers](Running-a-Server#points-to-note-about-directories)
+See [Notes on Directories](Custom-Directories#points-to-note-about-directories)